oxidecomputer/sb2_poc/blog.md

 some parts of the update by block number.
 The bug comes from improper bounds checking on the block numbers.
 The SB2 parser in ROM copies the header to a global buffer for checking the signature later.
-Instead of stopping when the size of the header has been copied, the parsing code copys up to `m_keyBlobBlock` number of blocks.
+Instead of stopping when the size of the header has been copied, the parsing code copies up to `m_keyBlobBlock` number of blocks.
 In a correctly formatted header, `m_keyBlobBlock` will be right after the end of the header, but the code does not check the bounds on this.
 If `m_keyBlobBlock` is set to a much larger